 The mortality limits in a year with a stock assessment can be determined using an SPR-based approach, and in years without a stock assessment, the mortality limits would use an empirical rule.
-The only empirical rule evaluated in 2024 was to update the coastwide TCEY proportionally to the change in the coastwide FISS O32 WPUE.
+The only empirical rule evaluated in 2024 was to update the coastwide TCEY proportionally to the recent change in the coastwide FISS O32 WPUE.
+Notating y as year, the TCEY in a non-assessment year would be determined as follows.